-Site Strategy Meaning Consumer Actions Pre-allocation of Consumer Authentication and Authorization The Consumer Environment was immediately created upon registration, and is pre-populated with all the rights to the Provider Services, which the Consumer can use.
+Site Strategy Meaning Consumer Actions of Consumer The Consumer Environment was immediately created upon registration, and is pre-populated with all the rights to the Provider Services, which the Consumer can use.
 The status of all Rights Assertions is APPROVED.
 The Consumer can either Query its environment to determine the Zones and Contexts of those Service Providers, which it can access, or it can be prewired with this knowledge.
 In either case it can begin making Requests of the Providers it was pre-authorized to access.
 Pre-allocation The Consumer Environment was The Consumer needs to request some or all of the of Consumer Authentication only (lazy authorization)

-immediately created upon registration, but the provisionedZones section is either empty or only partially filled with granted Service Provider rights.
+Deleted: SIF Infrastructure Specification 3.2: Infrastructure ServicesSIF Infrastructure Specification 3.2.1: Infrastructure Services immediately created upon registration, but the provisionedZones section is either empty or only partially filled with granted Service Provider rights.